hexagontk/hexagon/hexagon_site/content/getting_started.md

 # Scope of the release

 1.0 Will maintain compatibility.
-But It will not be supported after 2.0
+But It won't be supported after 2.0

 # Teaser / Roadmap